sian0x0/Bikeshare-Equity/Readme.md

 * Few changes in marketing/public information policy despite research into demographic reach

 ## Recommendations
-* Extend use of regression model with feature importance investigation to predict where new stations will have most impact.
+* Extend use of regression model with feature importance investigation to predict where new stations will have most impact
 * A/B testing of marketing/public information strategies based on new combined dataset
 * Resume user monitoring